misolarcasero.com

 The electrical consumption of the entire system (differential thermostat and water pump assembly) is usually very very low.

-I have chosen to do it with a water pump (forced circulation) and I am going to base the entire project on that modality (but you can follow the same instructions skipping the part that you discard)
+I have chosen to do it with a water pump (forced circulation) and I am going to base the entire project on that modality (but you can follow the same instructions omitting the part that you discard)

 For 2 simple reasons: